ODOT Stark-77 Bridge Replacement and Rehabilitation

 Gannett Fleming was originally contracted to provide engineering services to the Ohio Department of Transportation (ODOT) District 4, for the inspection and rehabilitation of two structures: I-77 Bridge 0912 over local streets; and I-77 Bridge 0937 over the West Branch of Nimishillen Creek, in Canton, Ohio.

 One of the initial tasks of the project was to inspect the bridges to identify structural issues that needed to be repaired.
-Our inspectors discovered that the ends of the steel girders for I-77 Bridge 0937 were curved the Ramp D ridge, which share the same 50-foot-tall forward abutment, were impacting the backwall and in some cases embedded into it.
-Discussions with ODOT revealed that the girder ends were trimmed at least once to provide room for expansion.
+Our inspectors discovered that the ends of the steel girders for I-77 Bridge 0937 and the Ramp D bridge (which share the same 50-foot-tall forward abutment) were bearing against the backwall.
+Discussions with ODOT revealed that the girder ends were trimmed at least once in the past to provide room for expansion.
 Also of note were out-of-plumb piers on the adjacent curved Ramp D bridge (added to the project since it shared a substructure) and water flowing from the 0937 pier, which was above the stream level.

-During the intense geotechnical investigation, a hydrogeologic condition became apparent, making the shared 50-foot-tall, counterfort wall-type abutment move via translational failure of the pile foundation.
+During an intense geotechnical investigation, a unique and difficult hydrogeologic condition became apparent, making the shared 50-foot-tall, counterfort wall-type abutment move via translational failure of the pile foundation.
 The entire site sits atop two buried aquifers, with the lower aquifer being highly charged and flowing through a very porous substrate.
-The two aquifers were connected via the piles driven on the interchange structure construction in the late 1960s, making the water migration between them more acute than the original condition.
+The two aquifers were connected through the aquitard via the piles driven on the interchange structure construction in the late 1960s, making the water migration between them more acute than the original condition.
 After extensive analysis, coordination, monitoring, and testing, the design was progressed with two bridge replacements and three rehabilitations:

 - One major rehabilitation, 0912 (627-foot-long, seven-span, 30-degree skew, made semi-integral and composite while also removing the end-span hinges).